Endpoint Requirements

 -

-With NDR and EDR features enabled but Endpoint Protection disabled:
+On Windows with NDR and EDR features enabled but Endpoint Protection disabled:

 - Average CPU: <1% (depending on device type and hardware)

-- Average memory use: ~ 25 / 30 MiB
+- Average memory use: ~ 300 MB

 Turning features on or off: Product features can be turned on or off by creating a segment and changing the configuration applied to that segment.